ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 setting up ssh key based access.

-__1.__ Type the following `ssh` login command from a terminal application, where the `<username>` needs to be replaced by the actual account name of a user.
+__1.__ Type the following `ssh` login command from a terminal application, where `<username>` needs to be replaced by the actual account name of a user.
 The `<>` characters indicate a placeholder and need to be removed.
 Next, press enter to execute the `ssh` command.

 ```sh
 ssh -X <username>@cluster.hpcc.ucr.edu
 ```

-Note, the `-X` argument enables X11 support, which is required for opening GUI applications on remote systems.
+The `-X` argument enables X11 support, which is required for opening GUI applications on remote systems.

 __2.__ Type your password and hit enter.
 Note, when typing the password the cursor will not move and nothing is printed to the screen.
 If ssh key access is enabled, the both the password and Duo steps will be skipped automatically during the log in process.